 Nearly \$24 million was distributed for pandemic relief in Mecklenburg County.

+UWCC and FFTC launched COVID-19 Response Fund and soon after established a grants committee.
 First round of funding emphasized basic needs such as food, housing and emergency financial assistance.